 If you think that we have too many diet gurus telling us what to eat and what not to eat and that the lables showing the calories, fats, and salt levels are too complicated, you would not want to deal with the diet rules and restrictions in the Middle Ages.
-Nearly every other day was a Church-mandated fast day, meaning no meat or food that comes from meat like eggs or dairy could be eaten or you would go to hell!
+Nearly every other day was a Church-mandated fast day, meaning meat or food that comes from animals—like eggs or dairy—could not be eaten or you would go to hell!
 Talk about a strict diet!
 If you were wealthy you could make a donation to the church and be absolved for eating butter on a fast day.
-Along with having to eat fish and vegetables on certain days all food was classified as hot or cold, wet or dry.
+Along with having to eat fish and vegetables on certain days, all food was classified as hot or cold, wet or dry.
 These four humors as they were known, had to be kept in balance or you would get sick.
 So the cook had to know if a kind of meat was considered hot (regardless of temperature) and dry, or cold and wet, and cook it with the opposite method to bring it into balance.
 That is why fish (cold and wet) were usually roasted (hot and dry) but birds were usually boiled.
 Not only were foods classified by the humors but also to what degree.
 So something could be hot to the first degree and wet to the third degree.
 Spices and sauces were used to balance foods' humors.
-It was so complicated that there was a brisk market in diet books and professional pphysician acted as consultants to castle cooks.
-There was much anxiety over diet—just like today.
+It was so complicated that there was a brisk market in diet books and professional physicians acted as consultants to castle cooks.
+There was as much anxiety over diet as today.

 The Art of Cookery in the Middle Ages by Terence Scully

 The Opera of Bartolomeo Scapi translated by Terenace Scully